Issung/Issung/_posts/2024-04-28-windowsimprovements.md

 First, a basic anatomy lesson because many people don't know:
 * The long bar across the bottom is the *Task Bar*.
 * The Windows-logo menu that opens up with all your programs is the *Start Menu*.
-* The small daemon icons along with time, network status and volum control in the bottom right is the *System Tray*.
+* The small daemon icons along with time, network status and volume control in the bottom right is the *System Tray*.

 ### Windows Updates
 The days of Windows randomly shutting down your PC for updates are a thing of the past.
-It may be tempting to turn updates off, but unless you have a very good reason, leave them on, and install them regularly.
+It may be tempting to turn updates off, but unless you have a very good reason, leave them on, and install them whenever you get a chance.

 ### Security (Windows Defender)
 Windows Defender is the only anti-virus you will ever need, along with a good helping of common sense of course.
 Allow it to run and update regularly, done via Windows Update.
 Do not install any other anti-virus, they only exist to make money, and almost serve as a virus themselves with the amount of popups they create.

 ### Installing Basic Programs
-When starting a fresh install I use this handy tool called *Ninite*, it creates a single-run executable for you to install all your desired programs, and leaves no trace behind, very neat and professional: [ninite.com](https://ninite.com).
-Remember you need one; LibreOffice is the good one, OpenOffice is dead.
+When starting a fresh Windows install I use this handy tool called *Ninite*, it creates a single-run executable for you to install all your desired programs, and leaves no trace behind, very neat and professional: [ninite.com](https://ninite.com).

 ## De-cluttering
 Time to start hacking off some of the cruft!

 ### Winaero Tweaker
-Microsoft doesn't like to expose these sorts of tweaks through settings, so you typically need to modify registry keys, this can get a bit laborious and potentially dangerous if you don't know what you're doing, so you can use a program called *Winaero Tweaker* available here: [winaerotweaker.com](https://winaerotweaker.com).
+Microsoft makes a lot of stuff toggle-able but doesn't like to expose it through the average settings screen, and leaves it to registry keys.
+Modiying registry keys can get a bit laborious and potentially dangerous if you don't know what you're doing, so you can use a program called *Winaero Tweaker* available here: [winaerotweaker.com](https://winaerotweaker.com).
 This free program has all hacks you could want available as simple checkboxes.
 It also has links to explain how each individual hack works too.
 I've used it across many installs and never had an issue.

 ![WinAero Tweaker example](windowsimprovements-winaerotweaker.png)
 _One of the many tweaks available in the program._